 Genset Warranty Information The California emissions control warranty statement is located in the same packet of information as this manual when the engine is shipped from the factory.
 Engine Valve Clearance See Specifications.
 Engine Ignition Timing See Specifications.
-Engine Fuel Requirements Gasoline Models: The engine is certified to operate on unleaded gasoline.
+Engine Fuel Dequirements Gasoline Models: The engine is certified to operate on unleaded gasoline.
 See Fuel Recommendations in Introduction.
-LPG Models: The engine is certified to operate on LPG.
+Engine Fuel Requirements LPG Models: The engine is certified to operate on LPG.
 See Fuel Recommendations in Introduction .
-CNG Models: The engine is certified to operate on natural gas.
-See Fuel Recommendations in Introduction .
 Engine Lubricating Oil Requirements See ENGINE OIL RECOMMENDATIONS in Introduction.
-Engine Fuel Mixture Settings These genset engines have precision-manufactured carburetors which are not adjustable.
-Engine Adjustments Gasoline Models: See Figures 7 and 8.
-LPG and CNG Models: Not applicable.
+Engine Fuel Mixture Settings These genset engines have precision-manufactured carbure tors which are not adjustable.
+Engine Adjustments Gasoline Models: See Figures 9 and 10.
+Lingine Adjustinents LPG Models: Not applicable.
 Engine Emission Control System The engine emission control system consists of internal engine modifications.